"The Holy and Inspired Scriptures are sufficient of themselves for the preaching of the Truth." St. Athanasius of Alexandria

 Correspondence Courses began to be used for the purpose of providing Orthodox Christian Education to prisoners.
 This program, currently led by Mr. Paul Goetz, has successfully continued until today.

 Another ambitious project was taken up by the Academy to produce an Orthodox Study Bible of the Old Testament including a new translation of the Old Testament into English using the Septuagint.
 This project was completed, and the entire Orthodox Study Bible was published in 2008.

-The correspondence courses of the Academy moved online and were relaunched on a distance learning format.
+The correspondence courses of the Academy moved online.